akashvshroff/Safe_Flutter_App/README.md

 - The [repository](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/resources/repository.dart) is the crux of the project and ties together the cryptography portion - all housed in the [crypto_resources dir](https://github.com/akashvshroff/Safe_Flutter_App/tree/master/lib/src/crypto_resources) - and the [database provider](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/resources/safe_db_provider.dart).
 - For the most part, data moves in the build in the form of a DetailModel instance.
 This model reflects password data that is stored in the database and has properties of id, service, username and encryptedPassword.
 - The repository is responsible for calling upon all the cryptographic functions as and when required, be it hashing the master password, decrypting a password to display to the user or encrypting a password to store in the database.
 It also houses methods that conduct CRUD operations on the database by leveraging methods of the database provider.
-- This class is not ever called upon by the UI directly, and is insulated by the BLOC.
+- This class is never called upon by the UI directly, and is insulated by the BLOC.

 ### BLOC:
 - The [BLOC Class](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/blocs/bloc.dart) handles the majority of data flow within the build and has a number of StreamControllers that are subscribed to by UI elements using StreamBuilders and this way changing data is reflected in the code.